tlmat-unican/Lightweight-ns-3-link-simulation/README.md

     - Mode of use: This script is able to run once the scenario, by excuting the _python3_ command.
 It creates a tree folder where the results are collected.
 You can customise this parameters, as well as the scenario described in the aforementioned JSON file.
 After running this script, you will get data files which are handled by the Jupyter notebook to show the performance.

 ### LEO based scenarios: LMS - Background traffic - LMS
+This script deploys three links, UP/DOWN links are modeling a Land - Mobile - System and the ISL link presents background traffic.
+This last feature is swept.
 - Use python script _sim_ns3_sims_stop.py_
     -   Requires:
         - ConfigScenario_back_template.json [Location: Scratch folder inside ns3-35 folder]